 Ducks Unlimited conserves habitat at the continental scale to meet the lifecycle needs of North America's waterfowl.
 Indiana is part of the Mississippi Flyway, providing important migration, breeding and wintering areas for many of the continent's waterfowl such as wood ducks, mallards, canvasbacks and Canada geese.

-Working with a variety of partners, DU's Indiana conservation program has restored and enhanced 26,450 acres of wetlands and adjacent habitat.
+Working with a variety of partners, DU's Indiana conservation program has restored or enhanced 31,571 acres of wetlands and adjacent habitat.
 Indiana's conservation projects are designed to maximize the amount and quality of migration, breeding and wintering waterfowl habitats as well as improve conditions for waterfowl production.

 View the state conservation report in Indiana.